Co-living Housing Options in Indonesia

-An alternate and cost-effective way to rent an apartment is by going to a co-living provider, such as Rukita, and renting one bedroom in a 2-bedroom apartment.
+An alternate and cost-effective way to rent an apartment is by going to a co-living provider and renting one bedroom in a 2-bedroom apartment.
 The other bedroom will be rented out to another tenant who could even be a housemate of their choice.

 The roommates would still be paying a lower rent this way than they would have by renting the entire apartment, with the added advantage of flexible payment terms.

 Co-living offers peace of mind because the amount owed at the end of the month remains the same whether or not you have a roommate.
 In the traditional apartment sharing scenario, if a roommate moves out, the remaining resident is responsible for the entire rental amount.
 This is not true with co-living.
 The tenant is only responsible for renting the rooms that they are occupying.
 Regardless of the occupancy of other rooms, the rental amount will not change.